petersn/web-sploosh-kaboom/README.md

 ### Examining the Statistics

 Sploosh Kaboom play can be optimized by examining the statistical odds of ship positioning on the board.
-By generating every possible valid ship configuration, we can perform statistically optimal play by use of a simple alogorithm:
+By generating every possible valid ship configuration we can perform statistically optimal play by use of a simple alogorithm:

 1. Generate every possible board configuration that results in a valid ship